kamaltejag/kamaltejag/README.md

 🤔 So...
 I don't know what brought you here but, since you're already here, might as well get to know a little bit about me.

-#### I'm a youtuber, a student and a tech enthusiast who is in the process of spreading what little knowledge I have.
+#### I'm a youtuber, a student and a tech enthusiast who is in the process of spreading what little knowledge he has.

-I mainly focus on teaching programming languages and it's concepts in the most easy & simplest way possbile.
+I mainly focus on teaching programming languages and it's concepts in the most easiest way possbile.
 Afterall

 > “If you can't explain it to a six year old, you don't understand it yourself.” - Albert Einstein